A forerunner in the UK arts industry, Melanie has been furthering the art of literature, intersectional practice and oracy, for 25 years.

 In 2020 she received an Honorary Fellowship from The Royal Society of Literature.
 In 2008, she became a Fellow of the Royal Society of Arts.

-In addition to her roles as part of the Renaissance One and Tilt teams, she is the creator of a festival of Caribbean arts and culture, Caribbeanfest, which started out in 2019 as a live one-day showcase at the British Library and in 2020 evolved as an online festival, and prior to that year, was called London Is The Place For Me.
 From 2021 to 2022, she was the Curator & Caribbean Community Engagement Consultant for UP Projects who were appointed by the Government and the Windrush Commemoration Committee chaired by Baroness Floella Benjamin to commission the national Windrush Monument which was unveiled in June 2022.

 Her large scale projects have included Testing Ground a series of industry panels, creativity talks and 50 one-to-one mentoring sessions to practitioners around England; and The Independence Project, twenty events exploring autonomy and independence, including a one-day festival at the British Library.